-There are a number of reasons -- like the risk of being underinsured -- why the best car insurance for you isn’t necessarily the cheapest option.
-That said, there are some tried-and-true ways to lower your car insurance premium.
+There are a number of reasons why the best car insurance for you isn’t necessarily the cheapest option.
+That said, there are some tried-and-true ways to make good decisions and lower your car insurance premium.

 Shop around, including online

-You can buy car insurance in person or online, and you can go directly through the insurance company or through an independent agent or an online platform that sells policies from multiple insurance companies -- including Money's own comparitive tool.
+You can buy car insurance in person or online, and you can go directly through the insurance company or through an independent agent or an online platform that sells policies from multiple insurance companies.

-If it’s your first time buying car insurance, third-party sites or apps can be useful, but be aware if you use one of these platforms to get auto insurance quotes that those prices might be generated using assumptions about your driving record and coverage preferences that might not reflect your actual needs.
+If it’s your first time buying car insurance, third-party sites or apps can be useful.
+Just be aware if you use one of these platforms to get auto insurance quotes that those prices might be generated using assumptions about your driving record and coverage preferences that might not reflect your actual needs.

 Consider trying usage-based insurance